espressif/esp-dev-kits/docs/en/esp32-s31-korvo-1/user_guide.rst

 ^^^^^^^^^^^^^^

 Please proceed to `ESP-IDF Get Started <https://docs.espressif.com/projects/esp-idf/en/latest/esp32s31/get-started/index.html>`__, which will help you set up the development environment quickly and then flash an application onto your board.

+To validate the board peripherals, you can also flash the :project:`factory demo <examples/esp32-s31-korvo/examples/factory_demo>`.

 .. note::